A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: DR timing prediction framework

-\textbf{Routing blockage due to macros}: Since macro blocks squeeze the space available for routing, any nets traversing the GCells blocked by macros must detour around these GCells, resulting in increased wire delay, total wire resistance, and total wire capacitance.
+\blueHL{\textbf{Routing blockage due to macros}: Since macro blocks squeeze the space available for routing, any nets traversing the GCells blocked by macros must detour around these GCells, with probability that is a function of the degree of blockage; the detouring resutls in increased wire delay, total wire resistance, and total wire capacitance.
 As shown in Fig.~\ref{fig:feature-explanation}(b), the path from the source to sink1 traverses four GCells that are blocked by macros: two of these GCells are 80\% blocked, one is 40\% blocked, and one is 20\% blocked.
 Due to limited routing resources, it is likely that the wire connecting source and sink1 will bypass the GCells that are 80\% blocked in the final routing result.
 The features associated with the macros must capture the variation in GCell blockage over the regions traversed by a net.
-This may be achieved in several ways, e.g., (1)~using the mean of the percentage blockage of the GCells in the bounding box of an entire net; (2)~using the maximum percentage blockage of the GCells in a source-to-sink bounding box; or (3)~using the mean of the percentage blockage of the GCells in the bounding box for a source-sink pair.
+This may be achieved in several ways, e.g., (1)~using the mean of the percentage blockage of the GCells in the bounding box of an entire net; (2)~using the maximum percentage blockage of the GCells in a source-to-sink bounding box; or (3)~using the mean of the percentage blockage of the GCells in the bounding box for a source-sink pair.}

-However, for a net with multiple sinks, the first option using the mean blocking percentage of the GCells in the net bounding box can be misleading: it does not estimate the macro impact accurately when one source-sink path goes through a highly blocked GCell (e.g., >80\% blocked) but other source-sink paths traverse less blocked or unblocked GCells.
+\blueHL{However, for a net with multiple sinks, the first option using the mean blocking percentage of the GCells in the net bounding box can be misleading: it does not estimate the macro impact accurately when one source-sink path goes through a highly blocked GCell (e.g., >80\% blocked) but other source-sink paths traverse less blocked or unblocked GCells.
 The second option, using the maximum blocking percentage of the GCells in the source-sink bounding box, could mispredict the wire detour when only a small number of GCells are largely blocked by macros.
-Therefore, we base our approach on the third option, using the mean blocking percentage of all GCells in the source-sink bounding box, to estimate the impact of macro blockage on the wiring inside the source-sink bounding box.
+Therefore, we base our approach on the third option, using the mean blocking percentage of all GCells in the source-sink bounding box, to estimate the impact of macro blockage on the wiring inside the source-sink bounding box.}